SEAF-CS/csiem-data/code/import/IMOS/Readme.md

 ![IMOS PROFILE conv Table](./IMOSPROFILE.png)

 ## Temperature and Salinity Data
-This data is imported via the function import_imos_temp_sal.m.
+This data is imported via the function import_imos_amnm_adcp.m (formerly import_imos_temp_sal.m).

+## Raw Data
+This is a 1Gb csv, with a large header and a simple table structure with the variables as columns and rows are unique data points.

 ## Variables
  - Temperature
  - Salinity